 Solange is PRCBC’s Director.
-She works as a supervising solicitor for Migrants Resource Centre (MRC).
+She works as a supervising solicitor for Consonant (formerly MRC).
 She is 14 years PQE and has over 19 years experience in nationality and immigration law.
 Solange is a Law Society Level 3 Advanced Accredited Immigration Supervisor.
 She delivers training for PRCBC, ILPA and other umbrella and community organisations.
 She has also written briefings and articles for LAG magazine, LegalVoice and other publications.

 Solange specialises in and is heavily committed to nationality law.
 She does external policy and strategic work to improve the condition and rights of migrants and their family members.
 Her main areas of interest are working with migrant children and children born to migrant parents, domestic violence, citizenship and legal aid.